samzabala/framework/docs/sections/components/dropdown.md

 Elements with this attribute looks for an dropdown to toggle

+NOTE: this works on almost any clickable items. this will also work on input most types of fields or `[contenteditable="true]` elements

 The most frequent setup [data-toggle="dropdown"] looks for a sibling because there's no `href` or `data-href`